Kord-Extensions/kord-extensions/docs/docs/concepts/bot.md

 :--- | :----------
-`start` | Connect to Discord, blocking the coroutine scope `send` | Send an event to all event handlers - either a Kord `Event` or an `ExtensionEvent` object `addExtension` | Instantiate and load an extension `loadExtension` | Set up a previously-unloaded extension `unloadExtension` | Tear down a previously-loaded extension
+`start` | Connect to Discord, blocking the coroutine scope `send` | Send an event to all event handlers - either a Kord `Event` or an `ExtensionEvent` object `addExtension` | Instantiate and load an extension via the given builder function (which may be the extension's constructor) `loadExtension` | Set up a previously-unloaded extension `unloadExtension` | Tear down a previously-loaded extension